 Gregory Lee, Ph.D

-Associate Professor of Theology; Interim Director and Senior Fellow, The Wheaton Center For Early Christian Studies
+Associate Professor of Theology and Urban Studies; Senior Fellow, The Wheaton Center For Early Christian Studies

 On Faculty since 2011

 Ph.D., Duke University, 2010

 Dr. Gregory Lee is Associate Professor of Theology and Urban Studies at Wheaton College, where he is also Senior Fellow for The Wheaton Center for Early Christian Studies.
 His work appropriates Augustine as a resource for addressing contemporary issues of church and society.
 A resident of the Lawndale neighborhood of Chicago, he is especially interested in urban questions of race and class, which he approaches from a distinctly Asian American perspective.
 Dr. Lee teaches regularly for Wheaton in Chicago, he is theologian in residence at Lawndale Christian Community Church, and he served for several years as board chair of Manna Christian Fellowship, a campus ministry at Princeton University.